-MACG Magazine: What was the defining moment that influenced your growth in this career?
+MACG Magazine (MM): What was the defining moment that influenced your growth in this career?

 ME: Most unexpected thing I experienced was how much dependence you HAVE to put in manufacturers.
 Getting started in the production process of my fragrance, I thought I was in control of every aspect.
 I couldn’t have been more wrong.
 My anticipated launch date was pushed back several months because of shipping delays, bigger orders from more notable clients, etc. Not much is said about the manufacturing process, but having a great relationship with them is vital to the success of your project.